Frequently Asked Questions

 -

 Once committed to practice, new students should acquire a kaku obi (belt), keikogi (jacket), and hakama (pleated divided skirt) as soon as possible.
+You will also need a bokken (wooden sword), a tanrenbo (heavy wooden training club), and tetsubo (short steel rods used in the tanren).

-Within the first 3-6 months of training, students should begin to practice with an iaito or mogito, an unsharpened sword made of aluminum.
+Within the first 3-6 months of training, students should begin to practice with a mogito, an unsharpened sword made of aluminum alloy.
+Advanced students train with shinken (live blades).

 Please speak with an instructor before purchasing any equipment, as safety, quality, and proper fit are essential.